frederikcreemers/frederikcreemers.be/content/posts/code-layout/index.md

 ````

-This code might look reasonable, but now imagine you are asked to add a "banner_image" field to posts to make them more visually interesting.
+This code might look reasonable, but there's a problem when things change.
+For example, the file above imports functions from manny other modules.
+If any of these modules changes their public interface, this file needs to be updated.
+But since the file is not located near the change, you need to search through the entire code base to see where the changed function is called in order to update the calls.
+For a more concrete example, imagine you are asked to add a "banner_image" field to posts to make them more visually interesting.
 This required changes in:

   - `storage/posts.py` to add the field to the database.
   - `controllers/posts.py` to handle the uploaded image.